kieraneglin/Thumper-Blocks/README.md

 **Servo doesn't engage/disengage**

-This is an issue with Springy setup, but you probably have too much spring pretension
+This is an issue with Springy setup, but you probably have too much spring pre-tension

 **Filament doesn't feed even though the servo is engaged**

 Again, check your Springy setup.
-You probably need _more_ pretension
+You probably need _more_ pre-tension

 **Filament path doesn't open fully**